yangliuy/LDAGibbsSampling/README.md

     Liu Yang, Minghui Qiu, Swapna  Gottipati, Feida Zhu, Jing Jiang, Huiping Sun and Zhong Chen.
 CQARank: Jointly Model Topics and Expertise in Community Question Answering.
 In Proceedings of the 22nd ACM International Conference on Information and Knowledge Management (CIKM 2013).

     If you use this model implementation, please consider to cite this paper.
-Thank you.

 5. We will also relase more open source code for topic models in https://github.com/yangliuy.